sq5bpf/youpot/README.md

 ## Reasoning

-Building a high interaction honeypot requires either writing a lot of code to emulate a service.
+Building a high interaction honeypot requires either writing a lot of code to emulate a service, or modifying a some server to work as a honeypot.
+Both is a lot of work, and leaves a big attack surface to take care of.

 Building a pure honeypot requires one to set up a whole system/systems that can be attacked, then set up cleanup procedures, instrumentation to get